swiftlang/swift-org-website/getting-started/library-swiftpm/index.md

 }
 ~~~

-Once we save that, we can run our application with `swift run`
+Once we save that, we can run our application with `swift run`.
 Assuming everything went well, we can run the tests successfully again:

 ~~~no-highlight